-Model-T era bridges do not support the 21st-century needs of Southwest Washington.
+Model-T bridges do not support a 21st-century economy.

 - Only one of the bridges crossing the Columbia to Oregon from Southwest Washington is less than 50 years old.